mengelbrecht/slimline/README.md

 #### Async Task

 The async task function `slimline::section::<name>::async_task` can be used to execute a blocking command asynchronously.
-This greatly improves the speed of the prompt because the prompt can be instantly rendered and only updated when the task is ready.
+This can greatly improve the speed of the prompt when the section calls a long-running command.
+Due to the asynchronous execution the prompt can be instantly rendered and is automatically updated when the task is ready.

 For an example see the [`git` section](sections/git.zsh) or [`nodejs` section](sections/nodejs.zsh).